 |Strays from lane

 |Strays from lane and interferes with another pushmobile

 |Exiting the pushmobile before it comes to a complete stop

 Notice!
 Please be advised that promotional videotaping/photography may be in progress at any time at an event.
 Your entrance constitutes your agreement that the council and district has the right to reproduce your likeness in videography/photography for promotion (e.g., publications, internet, newspaper).

 The BSA's Commitment to Safety is ongoing and we want you to know that the safety of our youth, volunteers, staff, and employees cannot be compromised.
 The Boy Scouts of America puts the utmost importance on the safe and healthy environments for its youth membership.
 The Sam Houston Area Council takes great strides to ensure the safety of its youth as well as the adult volunteer leadership that interacts with them.

 BSA Guide to Safe Scouting policies must be followed.
 All participants must follow Youth Protection Guidelines at all Scouting events.
 Highlights include:

 Health and safety must be integrated into everything we do, to the point that no injuries are acceptable beyond those that are readily treatable by Scout-rendered first aid.
-As an aid in the continuing effort to protect participants in a Scout activity, the BSA National Health and Safety Committee and the Council Services Division of the BSA National Council have developed the Sweet Sixteen of BSA safety procedures for physical activity.
+As an aid in the continuing effort to protect participants in a Scout activity, the BSA National Health and Safety Committee and the Council Services Division of the BSA National Council has developed the SAFE Checklist of BSA safety procedures for physical activity.
 These 16 points, which embody good judgment and common sense, are applicable to all activities.